dupgit/sauvegarde/docs/infrastructure.md

 in /be/ef/beef0345... with level 2 and in /be/ef/03/beef0345.... with level 3.

-With level 2 one may store up to 512 Gb of deduplicated datas.
+Considering that we do not want more than 256 files in (level + 1) and considering that each hash saved has the default size of 16 Kb then with level 2 one may store up to 512 Gb of deduplicated datas.
 Level 3 can store up to 256 Tb of datas and level 4 up to 65536 Tb !
 Keep in mind also that creating such amount of directories takes space : 256 Mb for level 2, 64 Gb for level 3 and 16 Tb for level 4 !
-Also it may take a long time to create those directories: level 3 took nearly 1 hour on my system where level 2 took only 2 seconds !
+Also it may take a long time to create those directories: level 3 took nearly 1 hour on my system where level 2 took only 2 seconds (the hard drive was a SSD at that time)!